 When performing reference checks, it’s beneficial to start with basic questions to ease into the conversation before narrowing the line of questioning to gain an understanding of technical skills, punctuality, team working skills, and personal qualities.

 To avoid the risk of candidates accepting a job offer elsewhere, a final decision and offer should be made promptly after shortlisted candidates have been agreed by all stakeholders.

 To ensure you’re able to act fast on your decision, finalize the contract and employment package, ensure all stakeholders are prepared to make quick decisions around pay and other benefits, prepare the written job offer and always be ready for a counteroffer.

 With 59% of hiring managers reporting to have lost an employee during the probation period because of poor onboarding, it’s no surprise onboarding practices are a crucial step in the overall hiring process.

-There could be many different aspects to a dynamic and robust onboarding program.
-These could include a scheduled first day induction program, ensuring the candidate has adequate tools, ongoing support, regular catch-ups and quickly addressing any training requirements.
+There could be many different aspects of a dynamic and robust onboarding program.
+These could include a scheduled first-day induction program, ensuring the candidate has adequate tools, ongoing support, regular catch-ups and quickly addressing any training requirements.

 9) Never leave candidates in the dark

 When the risks of damaging company reputation or losing candidates to other job offers are so high, every interaction throughout the recruitment process must deliver a great impression of the company and its culture.